 Fencing can also be adapted to suit the design of your property and garden with just a few quick fixes.
 Paint and timber stain can make a huge difference to your fence with very little time or money invested.
 Paint your fence in trendy, muted t colours or keep it simple with a clear oil.
 The choice is yours.

-When it comes to fencing, you get both style and substance.
 Wood is a sustainable material that can be replaced easily and recycled.
-Bricks are not considered as sustainable due to the production techniques and the materials they're created from.
+Bricks, however, are not considered as sustainable due to the production techniques and the materials they're created from.

 Drop into your nearest AVS or give us a call to discuss the best option for you and your garden.